RAF Sullom Voe: During the War

 In 1944 one of 210 Sqn's pilots, Flying Officer John Cruickshank, carried out a successful attack off Narvik on a German U-boat, sinking the U-361, which by this time possessed heavy anti-aircraft guns.
 Despite severe injuries from those guns, he managed to fly his aircraft home and circled until daybreak before he was able to land it safely saving his crew, an achievement for which he was awarded the Victoria Cross.

 Post War

-After the Second World War: See Sullom Voe, Sullom Voe Terminal and Scatsta Airport.
+RAF Sullom Voe and RAF Scatsta was rendered non-operational in June 1945 after all wartime operations by Coastal Command ended.

+In 1975 the Sullom Voe Terminal was built in the land and surroundings formerly part of the airbase and its sister airport RAF Scatsta.

+Major portions of the airfield still remain.
+Some have been repurposed; such as taxiways being used as car parking.